celo-org/celo-monorepo/packages/phone-number-privacy/signer/azure-templates/README.md

 ### Metrics

 We use prometheus metrics to generate alerting and dashboards.
-For the most up to date on-call information please see the Runbook (TODO: add link).
+For the most up to date on-call information please see the Runbook (https://docs.google.com/document/u/1/d/1fSN2_J-OHMr1TqAbj1_i5p7sFgBpZ9xsDIe9WeG4FV8/edit).

 ### Deploy the prometheus server and sidecar